ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of elements in the array.

 ## 7. Merge sort
-An algorithm that uses the concept divide and conquer.
+An algorithm that uses the concept 'divide and conquer'.
 This is a not in-place sorting algorithm and is efficient.

 ### Usage
 ``` c++